-Recommendation - PASSED: In Favor = 4, Opposed = 2, Abstain = 1

-3. Continue the subcommittee to ensure continued community input from affected neighborhoods.
-Post applications on the website for 2017/2018 seats.
+Recommendation - PASSED: In Favor = 4, Opposed = 2, Abstain = 1 STATUS 3.
+Continue the subcommittee to ensure continued community input from affected neighborhoods.
+Complete: SDCRAA created Post applications on the website for 2017/2018 seats.
+CAC for Part 150.
+The first CAC meeting was held on 3/22/18.